vraida/Export-waypoints-from-OpenStreetMap/README.md

 ### The Goal
 Export desired data from OpenStreetMap (OSM) as a .csv file with a list of geographic coordinates (longitude/latitude).
-The following example shows how I exported coordinates of a railway between Wien and Retz, which I needed as a reference path for the dynamic time warping (DTW) algorithm.
+The following example shows how to export coordinates of a railway between Wien and Retz.
 Note: There is no OSM relation that would start in Wien Hbf and terminate in Retz.
 We thus export a larger relation (here, Wien Meidling &rarr; Znojmo), which we can later cut off.

 ### 1. OpenStreetMap: Find the Data ID
 Go to OpenStreetMap (OSM) https://www.openstreetmap.org/ and select your data (e.g., a particular relation) to find out its ID.
 See Fig. 1&#8211;3.<br>